 *52 credit hours with a minimum FSU GPA of 2.0

-*Completion of both freshmen English Compositions and both Quantitative & Logical Thinking courses
+*Completion of both freshmen English Composition courses and both Quantitative & Logical Thinking courses

 *Have most General Education requirements met

 *Satisfactory completion of all pre-requisite coursework and be on track with Mapping milestones to include experiential learning hours.

 An IMS Experiential Seminar Placement Form is required when a transfer student applies to any of the majors in the IMS B.S.
 Degree Program.
 Students must be on track with the appropriate Mapping milestones . (http://www .academic-guide .fsu.edu/).
 Requirements for admission can be found at https://med.fsu.edu/imsDegree/home under the Prospective Students section.